mnmx0101/chungmann_kim/_pages/about.md

   - /about.html
 ---

 🌍 I am a Ph.D.
 Candidate in applied economics at the University of Illinois Urbana-Champaign, specializing in food security and nutrition in low- and middle-income countries.
-My research addresses one of the world’s most urgent challenges: ensuring vulnerable populations have access to adequate, safe, and nutritious food.
+My research tackles one of the world’s most pressing challenges: ensuring vulnerable populations have reliable access to sufficient, safe, and nutritious food.
+Specifically, my work centers on three key research agendas:

-## Research Focus

-My work is driven by three key research agendas:

 1. **Examining Economic and Environmental Drivers**
    I study how economic conditions, environmental factors, and agricultural practices influence food insecurity and nutritional outcomes.